-In addition to performing, Alturas Duo embraces its role as educators and music advocates, Alturas Duo has had the pleasure during its history to serve as a Goodwill Ambassador for the Chilean-American Foundation and as Artist-in-Residence for Intake in Stamford (CT), an organization promoting music education through multiculturalism, with the goal of incorporating native South American instruments into different styles of music.
+In addition to performing, Alturas Duo embraces its role as educators and music advocates, Alturas Duo has had the pleasure during its history to serve as a Goodwill Ambassador for the Chilean-American Foundation and as Artist-in-Residence for Intempo in Stamford, CT, an organization promoting music education through multiculturalism, with the goal of incorporating native South American instruments into different styles of music.

-The 2017-18 concert season has Alturas Duo maintaining a busy schedule of performances, master classes, and lectures as well as premiering pieces by Ronald Pearl, Javier Contreras, Russell Nadel, Joshua Hummel, and Javier Farías.
-In addition to its ongoing work with the Elqui and ADAA trios, Alturas Duo will be performing with Cuarteto Latinoamericano to premiere Suite Folklorica Argentina by Esteban d’Antona.
+The 2019-20 concert season has Alturas Duo maintaining a busy schedule of performances, master classes, and lectures as well as premiering pieces by Ronald Pearl, Javier Contreras, Joshua Hummel, and Javier Farías.

-Their quest for new musical experiences has led Alturas Duo to exciting performances with guitarist and composer Horacio Salinas, charango virtuoso Ernesto Cavour, quena virtuoso Marcelo Peña, pianist Polly Ferman, bandoneón legend and Piazzolla bandmate Daniel Binelli, the chamber choir Voce, Choral Arts Society of Washington, and Fairfax Symphony Orchestra.
+Their quest for new musical experiences has led Alturas Duo to exciting performances with guitarist and composer Horacio Salinas, charango virtuoso Ernesto Cavour, quena player Marcelo Peña, pianist Polly Ferman, bandoneón legend and Piazzolla bandmate Daniel Binelli, El Cuarteto Latinoamericano, the Voce Choir of Hartford, Choral Arts Society of Washington, and Fairfax Symphony Orchestra.

 Working regularly with composers to broaden the repertoire has led to 50+ compositions featuring the guitar, viola, and/or charango in chamber music settings as well as works for the choral and orchestral worlds.
 Collaborations include Thomas Schuttenhelm, Dan Román, José Lezcano, Russell Nadel, and Raimundo Penaforte to name a few.
 Some of the more significant works Alturas Duo has commissioned and premiered include Javier Farías’ Oceana and El Vuelo de tu Alma, David Macbride’s ¡No mas muertes!, and Ronald Pearl’s The Places We Left Behind.